MrArna/akkacrawler/README.md

 The main program receives some command line arguments.
 These are detailed as follows:

-+n: the number of projects to download;
++ n: the number of projects to download;
-+keyword: the keyword to filter the downloaded projects;
++ keyword: the keyword to filter the downloaded projects;
-+l: the language the downloaded projects should be written in;
++ l: the language the downloaded projects should be written in;
-+vm: the number of version managers (specify more than one to speed up the process;
++ vm: the number of version managers (specify more than one to speed up the process;
-+vp: the number of version parsers (specify more than one to speed up the process;
++ vp: the number of version parsers (specify more than one to speed up the process;
-+v: the number of versions to compare.
++ v: the number of versions to compare.

 The system can be run by passing such parameters.
 A suggested configuration is: